Olical/conjure/README.md

                     ;; Defaults to all directories on the Java classpath.
                     :dirs #{"src"}))}}
 ```

-For example, a very minimal, yet completely functional `.conjure.edn` configuration might look like:
+A very minimal, yet completely functional `.conjure.edn` configuration might look like the following.

 ```
 {:conns
  {:local
   {:port 55555}}}
 ```

-This configures a `local` connection that connects to port `55555` of the running prepl.
+This configures a `local` connection that connects to a running prepl on port `55555`.

 ### Hooks

-Conjure exposes `hooks` through the `.conjure.edn` configuration.
+Conjure exposes hooks through the `.conjure.edn` configuration.
 You can set `:hooks` at the top level of your `.conjure.edn` alongside `:conns` or inside a specific connection in order to limit the scope of the `hook`.

 `:hooks` within a specific connection will override `:hooks` at the top level.